Decoding 7/4 as a Decimal: A practical guide

 Method 3: Using Equivalent Fractions

 While less direct than long division, understanding equivalent fractions can be helpful.
 We can express 7/4 using an equivalent fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
 This directly gives us the decimal representation.
-However, in this case, finding a power of 10 denominator isn't as straightforward.
+Even so, in this case, finding a power of 10 denominator isn't as straightforward.
 While you could express 7/4 as 175/100, this method doesn't provide a systematic approach for all fractions.
-The long division method is generally more robust and applicable to a wider range of fractions.
+The long division method is generally more dependable and applicable to a wider range of fractions.

 Mathematical Explanation: Why This Works